PugzAreCute/PugzAreCute/README.md

  - [ ] Stop adding useless things to this checklist
  - [ ] Unbecome monke brain (Cause yes)
  - [ ] Learn how to spell (You thought I could spell?)
+ - [ ] Idk what do humans want to do again?

 ### And dont forget, pugs aren't cute, they're horrible.
 They're bred in such a way that they practically can't breathe for most of their lives!